Get the inside scoop with LoginTC and learn about relevant security news and insights.

 In order to facilitate offline authentication, Maria’s IT team has set up Offline QR Code.
 This authentication method utilizes a QR code to generate one-time passwords in an authenticator app.

 To use this method, Maria inputs her first factor credentials into her Windows machine and then selects “LoginTC App QR Scan” from the dropdown list of authentication methods.
-She opens her authenticator app and selects “Scan QR Code”.
-This opens up the camera in her authenticator app, and Maria can use her phone to scan the QR code shown on her computer.
+She opens her LoginTC app and selects “Scan QR Code”.
+This opens up the camera in her LoginTC app, and Maria can use her phone to scan the QR code shown on her computer.
 This generates a one time password in the app, which Maria inputs into the space provided.

 She’s now securely logged in to her Windows machine with zero external communication required.